osamuyiohenhen/Twitch-Chat-Analysis/README.md

 Labeling 100k+ messages manually is unrealistic for a solo engineer.

 **Solution:**
-<br>Use **Domain Adaptation** first.
+Use **Domain Adaptation** first.
 By doing MLM pre-training on *unlabeled* data, the model's confusion reduced significantly on raw messages.
 This allows the model to require significantly fewer labeled samples for final classification.

 ---